mrparker909/extractPGRS/README.md

 - rvest
 ```

    Note 1: the file "RlibPath.txt" can be used to specify the location to which the libraries are installed, and can be deleted if the libraries are installed at .libPaths()[1].
 This is to allow running the script on a remote cluster without library path write permissions.
-If you do need to file, edit the contents so that it contains your specific R library path.
+If you do need to use this file, edit the contents so that it contains your specific R library path.
 You can find your library paths by running:
 ```
    .libPaths()
 ```